SUSE/sesdev/README.md

 $ sesdev create nautilus --single-node mini
 ```

 The `mini` argument is the ID of the deployment.
+It is optional: if you omit it,
-You can create many deployments
+sesdev will assign an ID as it sees fit.
+You can create many deployments by
-by giving them different IDs.
+giving them different IDs.

 If you would like to start the cluster VMs on a remote server via libvirt/SSH,
 create a configuration file `$HOME/.sesdev/config.yaml` with the following